denaro-coin/denaro/README.md

 ## Installation

 **Automated configuration and deployment of a Denaro node are facilitated by the `setup.sh` script.
-It handles system package updates, configures the PostgreSQL database, sets up a Python virtual environment, installs the required Python dependencies, and initiates the Denaro node.
+It handles system package updates, manages environment variables, configures the PostgreSQL database, sets up a Python virtual environment, installs the required Python dependencies, and initiates the Denaro node.
 This script ensures that all prerequisites for operating a Denaro node are met and properly configured accoring to the user's preference.**

 - The setup script accepts three optional arguments to adjust its behavior during installation: